-The goal of the water system is to provide clean water at adequate pressures for the health and safety of the citizens in accordance with all State and Federal regulations.
+The water system's goal is to provide clean, reliable water at adequate pressures for the citizens' health and safety per all State and Federal regulations.
 The system has three components: (1) supply, (2) treatment, and (3) distribution.
 All must be capable of providing adequate amounts of water to meet customer demands.
-The Tulsa Metropolitan Utility Authority contracted with the Infrastructure Management Group (IMG) Team to complete a new comprehensive assessment of the City of Tulsa's water and sewer systems.
+The Tulsa Metropolitan Utility Authority contracted with the Infrastructure Management Group (IMG) Team to complete a new comprehensive assessment of Tulsa's water and sewer systems.
 The 2012 Comprehensive Water System Study (CWSS) reviews and builds on the previous comprehensives plans prepared in 2001 and updated in 2005.
-The study, which was completed in July 2012, reviews the current operation and capital needs of the water system and makes recommendations for future short-term and long-term capital improvements needed to meet the strategic objectives and priorities of Tulsa water system.
+The study reviewed the water system's current operation and capital needs.
+It made recommendations for future short-term and long-term capital improvements to meet the Tulsa water system's strategic objectives and priorities.

-Historic and Projected Demand
+Historical and Projected Demand

-The historic demand for water in Tulsa is documented in the following graph.
+The historical demand for water in Tulsa is documented in the following graph.
 Tulsa used a record volume of water during the summer of 2011.
-On August 1, 2011, Tulsa used 207 MGD of treated water; 94% of the City's current production capacity.
-As part of the new CWSS, historical population data and available growth projections were reviewed and an overall future growth rate for the Tulsa Metropolitan Statistical Area (TMSA) was selected.
+On August 1, 2011, Tulsa used 207 MGD of treated water, 94% of the City's current production capacity.
+As part of the new CWSS, historical population data and available growth projections were reviewed, and an overall future growth rate for the Tulsa Metropolitan Statistical Area (TMSA) was selected.
 The data is then used to estimate future population and water demand for TMUA's service area over the next 50 years.
-Water demand is discussed in terms of system-wide max day projections.
-In addition to population, weather has a significant impact on the amount of water that is used.
+Water demand is discussed in terms of system-wide maxday projections.
+In addition to population, the weather has a significant impact on the amount of water used.
 Hot, dry summers like the one Tulsa experienced in 2011 significantly increase the overall demand for treated water.
-The current maximum day demand for Tulsa without drought is 131.54 MGD.
-The CWSS provides a projections will be used to determine the timing for water system improvements and future water system expansion.
+The maximum day demand from 2016 to 2020 ranged from 145 MGD to 160 MGD.
+During the last five years, Tulsa has experience average summer conditions for the area.
+The CWSS provides a projection of the water system demand, with and without drought, through 2060.
+Future water demand projections will be used to determine the timing for water system improvements and future water system expansion.

-City of Tulsa Average Daily Water Demand 1974-2019 (in Millions of Gallons)
+City of Tulsa Average Daily Water Demand 1974-2020 (in Millions of Gallons)